fortuna-computers/fortuna-connector/README.md

  - A female header to connect to the Raspberry Pi GPIOs
  - A male header to connect the Raspberry Pi to the board using a flat cable.
  - A male and female header to help debug any problems in communication (for example, using a digital analyzer)
+ - A button to turn on/off power from the Pi to the board.
  - LEDs indicating activity in the protocols.

 ## Photos